Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Introduction

+Extracting a non-manifold surface from such a UDF, however, is challenging because the UDF lacks sign information to distinguish between interior and exterior regions.
+Standard isosurface extraction methods, such as Marching Cubes~\cite{lorensen1998marching} or Dual Contouring~\cite{Ju2002}, therefore fail to recover consistent surface topology or orientation, particularly in non-manifold regions where multiple medial sheets intersect or merge.

-Inspired by \cite{rebain2021deep}, we propose a novel differentiable representation of the medial axis, from which we can \modi{robustly} derive a \modi{compact} medial mesh.
-Our method begins with a key insight that for a given solid shape, its distance field of surface and medial field have strong connections.
-By taking the difference, we can obtain a differentiable continuous representation that is similar to an unsigned distance field of the medial axis.
-Then, extracting a non-manifold curved surface from its unsigned distance field is notoriously difficult.
-Inspired by \cite{hou2023robust}, we use the double cover technique to capture the structure of the medial axis, essentially creating a two-layered enclosure.
-By collapsing the volume of this enclosure to zero, we obtain a compact medial mesh that represents the medial surface.
-In addition, due to the feature-directed nature of the medial axis, we have further enhanced its differentiable representation for sharp features, making the extracted medial axis more precise and refined.
+Following the idea of DCUDF~\cite{hou2023robust}, we adopt a modified double covering strategy to capture the structure of the medial axis by creating a two-layered enclosure.
+By collapsing the volume between the two layers to zero, we obtain a compact medial mesh that faithfully represents the medial surface.
+Furthermore, owing to the feature-sensitive nature of the medial axis, we enhance the learned neural implicit representation near sharp regions, resulting in a more precise and refined medial structure.